 Effective crew handling is an art that requires high-level expertise and handiness.
 It involves the management and coordination of diplomats, expatriates, and individuals of diverse nationalities on arrival and moving them to locations of interest or primary assignment or departure to the country of residence.
 It sounds straightforward and interesting – doesn’t it?
 However, there are several problems that could occur, and they include:

 Service Level Agreement: While it is true that SLAs formally document the expectations and requirements of service(s) to be provided in relation to crew handling, it can also become a problem – especially when the scope of responsibility and obligations are not clearly defined or is silent about what consequences should be associated with certain violations of the provisions of the SLA.

-The solution here would be to clearly define the scope of responsibility and obligations in the SLA between both parties; clearly stating the terms and method of payment, the consequences of non-compliance and conditions for termination of contract.
+The solution here would be to clearly define the scope of responsibility and obligations in the SLA between both parties, clearly stating the terms and method of payment, the consequences of non-compliance and the conditions for termination of the contract.

 Uneven Demand to Supply Ratio: It is mostly difficult to find an equilibrium of demand and supply for skilled offshore crew members working on special projects.
 When the demand is a lot higher than the supply of the required expertise, the burden on a highly skilled few will be equally high and would attract a higher cost.

 A lasting solution is to find a good combination of people with great potential for specific project expertise and those with the requisite expertise.
 Provide specialized training for crew members to address major and minor skill gaps among them or outsource to an expatriate party.